ssh199898/CarND-Traffic-Sign-Classifier/README.md

 The optimizer used on this training is Adam.
 Adam performed generally better than SGD by rule of thumb.

 ### 4. Approach on Training
 At the first time of training, with fresh LeNet, the validation accuracy was around `77%` ~ `83%`.
-Then I augumented by training set and modified LeNet a little larger, and reached around 87%.
+Then I augumented my training set and modified LeNet a little larger, and reached around 87%.
 Then I started hundreds of experiments.

 The batch size affected the accuracy significantly.
 With large batch(>200) the accuracy descreased drastically.
 Possible hypothesis is that it performs less gradient descents per epoch with large batch size.
 My optimal value was `128`